 Managing the quality of ‘recreational’ water bodies falls into two areas:

 - Public aquatic facilities e.g. swimming pools and spas

 - Waterways and beaches

-While these guidelines were written only for public swimming pools and spa pools, many of the ideas within the guidelines can be applied to all types of pools.
-Germs can be found in any pool, both public and privately operated.
-Good hygiene and pool management should be used for all pools.
+While these guidelines were written for public aquatic facilities, many of the ideas within the guidelines can be applied to most types of pools, other than ‘natural’ or ‘chemical-free’ pools.
+As germs can contaminate any kind of pool, whether public or privately-operated, good hygiene and proactive pool management should be used for all pools.